brybry192/cat-detector/README.md

 Evolved to use parent directory for the label to attach to photos.
 Created data/{train,val}/tabby_vs_no_tabby parent folder to house sub directories that will make up each photo category.
 Each subdirectory created under data/{train,val}/tabby_vs_no_tabby is used to automatically label the photos within it for the model.
 So the photo should should represent directory name in some way and be organized along that type boundry.
 For tabby cat vs not I created `data/{train,val}/tabby_vs_no_tabby/tabby` and `data/{train,val}/tabby_vs_no_tabby/no_tabby`.
 Then photos of cats that had a tabby pattern were placed in data/{train,val}/tabby_vs_no_tabby/tabby and those without tabby pattern were placed in data/{train,val}/tabby_vs_no_tabby/no_tabby.
 Make sure to differ the sets of pictures in train folder vs val and don't duplicate between them.
 The photos in train sub dirs should include bounding boxes around the object to train on (tabby cat in this case), but the photos in the val sub directories shouldn't include bounding box.

-Example of the directory structure for tabby vs no tabby:
+Directory structure for tabby vs no tabby:
 ```
 (python-env) bryant@debian:~/git/github.com/brybry192/cat-detector$ ls -lhtr data/{train,val}/tabby_cat/
 data/train/tabby_cat/: